-Dwwriders Guide on Art Commissions on deviantART (last revised August 2012)Introduction
+Dwwrider’s Guide on Art Commissions on deviantART (last revised September 2014)Introduction

 This guide is based off of my personal experiences of commissioning artists on deviantART.
 I hope future art commissioners or artists who take commissions find this information useful.
-I'll try to update this guide once a year and look at the title to see when the last update was.DISCLAIMER: READ ME PLEASE
+I'll try to update this guide once a year.
+Please look at the title to see when this was last revised.DISCLAIMER: ***READ ME PLEASE

 :Phase 1: Determine the Subject/Topic of the Commission

 Phase 2: Search for an Artist on deviantART and Other Websites